ligato/docs/docs/user-guide/quickstart.md

 docker run --rm --name etcd -p 2379:2379 -e ETCDCTL_API=3 quay.io/coreos/etcd /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
 ```

 You will see a scrolling etcd log.
-Leave that alone for now.

 Open a new terminal session and verify you have a running `etcd` container:
 ```sh